-All liabilities of the Company with the exception of the Notes are paid from receipts of funds earned on its bank deposits.
+All liabilities of the Company with the exception of the Notes are paid from receipts of funds earned on its bank deposits and the letter of credit issued by Bank of Scotland plc.

-The Company holds a reserve account of £2,206,197 to assist the Company should it not be able to meet its obligations.
-The reliance on this facility is therefore dependent upon the creditworthiness of Bank of Scotland plc.
-The rating requirement under the Programme Documentation for the Reserve Account to remain with Bank of Scotland plc is a short term rating with Standard and Poor's (S&P) of AA+ (2022; S&P short-term rating: AA+).
-The Company has not drawn on this facility since inception.
+The Company has an unconditional and irrevocable 364-day revolving letter of credit provided by Bank of Scotland plc.
+The letter of credit is for a maximum aggregate principal amount of £890,000 to assist the Company should it not be able to meet its obligations under the Notes.
+This agreement expires the earlier of the Notes being redeemed in full or the last business day falling in August 2074.
+The reliance on this facility is therefore dependent upon the creditworthiness of Bank of Scotland plc, which currently has a short-term rating from Standard and Poor's (S&P) of A+1 (2022: S&P short-term rating: A+1).

+The Company has not drawn on the letter of credit since inception.

 In accordance with the Programme Documentation the Company is obligated to make payments to meet third party expenses.
-To mitigate this risk the directors hold quarterly board meetings to review the performance of the Company and ensure that the Company is in a position to meet all necessary payments.
+To mitigate this risk the Directors hold quarterly board meetings to review the performance of the Company and ensure that the Company is in a position to meet all necessary payments.